 The Index Strategy is a proprietary strategy of the Index Creator.
 The Index Strategy is subject to change at any time by the Index Creator but subject to consultation with the Index Committee.
 Neither CS nor its affiliates shall be under any liability to any party on account of any loss suffered by such party, unless such loss is caused by CS's Fault, in connection with any change in any such strategy, or determination or omission in respect of such strategy.
-Neither CS nor any of its affiliates is under any obligation to monitor whether or not an Index Disruption Event has occurred or has not occurred, (ii) the timing relating to the determination that an Index Disruption Event has occurred or (iii) any actions taken or not taken by CS or any of its affiliates as a result of such determination.
+Neither CS nor any of its affiliates is under any obligation to monitor whether or not an Index Disruption Event has occurred and shall not be liable for any losses unless caused by CS's Fault resulting from (i) any determination that an Index Disruption Event has occurred or has not occurred, (ii) the timing relating to the determination that an Index Disruption Event has occurred or (iii) any actions taken or not taken by CS or any of its affiliates as a result of such determination.

 Unless otherwise specified, CS shall make all calculations, determinations, amendments, interpretations and selections in respect of the Index.
-Neither CS nor any of its affiliates (including their respective officers, employees and delegates) shall have any responsibility for good faith errors or omissions in its calculations, determinations, amendments, interpretations and selections as provided in the Index Rules unless caused by CS's Fault.
-The calculations, determinations, amendments, interpretations and selections and selections of CS and CSI shall be made by it in accordance with the Index Rules, acting in good faith and in a commercially reasonable manner and (where there is a corresponding applicable regulatory obligation) shall take into account whether fair treatment is achieved by any such calculation, determination, amendment, interpretation and selections in accordance with its applicable regulatory obligation) shall take into account whether fair treatment is achieved by any such calculation, determination, amendment, interpretation and selections in accordance with its applicable regulatory obligation (having regard in each case to the criteria stipulated herein and (where relevant) on the basis of information provided to or obtained by employees or officers of CS and CSI responsible for making the relevant calculations, determinations, amendments, interpretations and selections).
+Neither CS nor any of its affiliates (including their respective officers, employees and delegates) shall have any responsibility for good faith errors or omissions in its calculations, determinations, amendments, interpretations as provided in the Index Rules unless caused by CS's Fault.
+The calculations, determinations, amendments, interpretations and selections of CS and CSI shall be made by it in accordance with the Index Rules, acting in good faith and in a commercially reasonable manner and (where there is a corresponding applicable regulatory obligation) shall take into account whether fair treatment is achieved by any such calculation, determination, amendment, interpretation and selections in accordance with its applicable regulatory obligations (having regard in each case to the criteria stipulated herein and (where relevant) on the basis of information provided to or obtained by employees or officers of CS and CSI responsible for making the relevant calculations, determinations, amendments, interpretations and selections).
 For the avoidance of doubt, any calculations or determinations made by CS or CSI under the Index Rules on an estimated basis may not be revised following the making of such calculation or determination.